 Can my mind conceive?

-Sensing the game getting out of hand, the coaches would try to call a time out to settle their players.
+Sensing the game getting out of hand, the coaches would try to call a time out.
 But it would only create more questions for the one holding the whistle.

 And what is time played out?

 Time out you say.

 Nay, let time be.